Twarner491/TeddyWarner.org/docs/Projects/SerialUPDI.md

 **Arduino 1.8.13 is recommended** for use with the [megaTinyCore](https://github.com/SpenceKonde/megaTinyCore) library

-The library relies of a board package witch can be isntalled via the board manager witch can be installed with 3 simple stemps included below (provided from this instalation [page](https://github.com/SpenceKonde/megaTinyCore/blob/master/Installation.md)).
+Recent updates to the [megaTinyCore](https://github.com/SpenceKonde/megaTinyCore) library have simplified the isntalation process significantly.
+The library relies of a board package witch can be isntalled via the board manager witch can be installed with 3 simple steps included below (provided from this instalation [page](https://github.com/SpenceKonde/megaTinyCore/blob/master/Installation.md)).

 ```
 http://drazzy.com/package_drazzy.com_index.json